Chart Color Schemes

 Recent residential development output has been above average within Boronia when compared nationally

 Boronia has recorded approximately 129 residential properties granted approval each year over the past five financial years, totalling 647 homes.
-As of FY-26, 42 approvals have been recorded.
-On average, 1.3 people moved to the area for each dwelling built annually between FY-21 and FY-25, indicating balanced supply and demand dynamics.
-The average construction value of new properties is $464,000, aligning with regional trends.
+As of FY-26, 60 approvals have been recorded.
+On average, 1.3 people per year have moved to the area for each dwelling built between FY-21 and FY-25, suggesting a balanced supply and demand dynamic.
+The average construction cost value of new properties is $276,000, which is below the regional average, indicating more affordable housing options.

-By 2041, population forecasts indicate an increase of 2,648 residents (AreaSearch quarterly estimate).
-Current construction levels suggest adequate housing supply to meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+Population forecasts indicate Boronia will gain 2,224 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development